TheArchives/Docs/docs/index.md

       members of the community, particularly the more active ones - but this will happen naturally if you spend time around them.
 * Sometimes, although not frequently, there are very tough decisions to make.
-  Sometimes it's a tough call on a ban, sometimes it's an idea that somoene suggested that you feel is inappropriate, or sometimes it's just down to plain human nature.
+  Sometimes it's a tough call on a ban, sometimes it's an idea that someone suggested that you feel is inappropriate, or sometimes it's just down to plain human nature.
     * You will experience these things first-hand.
 As a new staffer, we may